mvelosop/blog/content/posts/building-elegant-applications-aspnet-mvc-core-2-bootstrap-4-coreui.md

 {{<image src="/posts/images/chrome_2017-11-03_15-40-22.png">}}

-The same page as above, but displayed as a static page within our MVC application.
+The same page as above but displayed as a static page within our MVC application.

 **We will now save the solution in the repository.**